shahriyor-sharifjonov/shahriyor-sharifjonov/README.md

   </a>
 </p>

-<h1 align="center">Привет, я Shahriyor Sharifjonov 👋</h1>
+<h1 align="center">Hi, I'm Shahriyor Sharifjonov 👋</h1>

 <p align="center">
-  <b>Fullstack developer с опытом 5 лет</b><br/>
+  <b>Fullstack developer with 5 years of experience</b><br/>
-  Люблю современные веб-технологии, пишу чистый и поддерживаемый код, всегда открыт к новым знаниям и интересным проектам.
+  Passionate about modern web technologies, I write clean and maintainable code, and I'm always open to learning new things and working on exciting projects.
 </p>

 <p align="center">